 \section{Abstract}

-We present a detailed analysis of the proton electromagnetic form factors (FFs) using exclusive photon leptoproduction (EP) data in kinematic regions where the Bethe-Heitler (BH) contribution dominates the deeply virtual Compton scattering (DVCS) cross section.
-By exploiting the strong sensitivity of the BH amplitude to the Dirac and Pauli FFs, we determine $F_{1}(t)$, $F_{2}(t)$ and the corresponding Sachs FFs from several fitting scenarios based on dipole and $ P $-pole parametrizations, and evaluate the charge and magnetic radii of the proton.
-We show that EP measurements in the range $ 0.11 < |t| < 0.45 $ GeV$ ^2 $ provide meaningful constraints on $F_{1}(t)$, while offering limited sensitivity to $F_{2}(t)$.
-Our results systematically favor smaller charge radius values compared with those from traditional elastic electron-proton scattering measurements, consistent with recent high-precision PRad measurements.
-This study demonstrates that EP measurements, especially when covering smaller values of $|t|$, can serve as a complementary and powerful tool for determining the proton electromagnetic structure and may offer additional insight into the long-standing charge-radius puzzle.
-The methodology developed here establishes a framework for future combined analyses of EP and elastic electron-proton scattering data which enables a unified determination of the nucleon FFs.
+We present a detailed analysis of the proton electromagnetic form factors (FFs) using exclusive photon leptoproduction (EP) data in kinematic regions where the Bethe–Heitler (BH) contribution dominates the deeply virtual Compton scattering (DVCS) cross section.
+By exploiting the sensitivity of the BH amplitude to the Dirac and Pauli FFs, we extract $F_{1}(t)$, $F_{2}(t)$, and the corresponding Sachs FFs within several fitting scenarios based on dipole and $P$-pole parametrizations, and evaluate the charge and magnetic radii of the proton.
+In this fitting scenario, we show that EP measurements in the range $0.11 < |t| < 0.45~\mathrm{GeV}^2$ can provide constraints on $F_1(t)$, while offering limited sensitivity to $F_2(t)$.
+The extracted charge radius values tend to be smaller than those obtained from traditional elastic electron–proton scattering measurements and are consistent, within uncertainties, with recent high-precision PRad results.
+These findings indicate that EP measurements, especially when covering smaller values of $|t|$, can serve as a complementary tool for determining the proton electromagnetic structure and may contribute to ongoing efforts to better understand the proton charge radius.
+The methodology developed here provides a framework for future combined analyses of EP and elastic electron-proton scattering data which enables a unified determination of the nucleon FFs.